April 30, 2020

 In effect until the Governor declares in writing that the state of emergency has ceased. |

-Maryland waived licensure requirements for in-person and telehealth services rendered by out-of-state physicians holding a valid license in good standing in another state. |
+Maryland | Maryland waived licensure requirements for in-person and telehealth services rendered by out-of-state physicians holding a valid license in good standing in another state. | In effect until the state of emergency has been terminated. |

-Mississippi waived licensure requirements for in-person and telehealth services rendered by out-of-state physicians holding a valid license in good standing in another state. |
+Mississippi | Mississippi waived licensure requirements for in-person and telehealth services rendered by out-of-state physicians holding a valid license in good standing in another state. | In effect until the Executive Director of the Mississippi State Board of Medical Licensure provides a notice that the proclamations have been lifted.

 |

-Missouri waived licensure requirements for in-person and telehealth services rendered by out-of-state physicians holding a valid license in good standing in another state. |
+Missouri | Missouri waived licensure requirements for in-person and telehealth services rendered by out-of-state physicians holding a valid license in good standing in another state. | In effect until May 15, 2020. |

-Nebraska waived licensure requirements for in-person services rendered by out-of-state providers, including nurses, osteopathic physicians, emergency physicians, surgeons, respiratory therapists, pulmonologists, mental health practitioners, pharmacists, and surgical assistants who hold a valid license from another state and are in good standing.
+Nebraska | Nebraska waived licensure requirements for in-person services rendered by out-of-state providers, including nurses, osteopathic physicians, emergency physicians, surgeons, respiratory therapists, pulmonologists, mental health practitioners, pharmacists, and surgical assistants who hold a valid license from another state and are in good standing.

 Nebraska also waived licensure requirements for telehealth services rendered by out-of-state providers. |